 – Disrupt and Grow – Dehaat, India

-Laura is an associate director at FSG based in London.
+Laura Amaya (panellist) is an associate director at FSG based in London.
 She has worked with companies, foundations, and NGOs across Latin America, South Asia, Sub-Saharan Africa, and Europe that drive social change through competitive business strategy.
-She co-leads FSG’s Latin America and Gender Equity practices.
+She co-leads FSG’s Latin America and gender equity practices.

 Laura has advised clients on shared value strategies, impact investing and inclusive markets models.
 She has worked across a range of sectors and industries, including agriculture, global health, energy, extractives, manufacturing and finance.
 Among recent projects, Laura has shaped the shared value strategy for an energy company in Latin America, assessed the role of development finance in shaping more inclusive markets alongside the Bill & Melinda Gates Foundation and the UK’s Foreign, Commonwealth & Development Office, and advised a global foundation on their approach to menstrual health and hygiene.

 Laura previously worked in FSG’s Mumbai office, where she developed and scaled inclusive business models grounded in deep customer understanding and rigorous business analytics.
 She worked in the areas of sanitation, family planning, and ecosystem shaping, and led field research in India, Nigeria and Colombia.
 Laura has co-authored several FSG reports, and has been a speaker at a number of high-profile events in Europe and Latin America.

 Olivia Elliot (panellist) is the learning and evidence lead on CASA’s Technical Assistance Facility.